sagarjaink/apify-mcp-server/README.md

    You can ask Claude to perform tasks, such as:
     ```text
     Find and analyze recent research papers about LLMs.
-    Find top 10 best Italian restaurants in San Francisco.
+    Find the top 10 best Italian restaurants in San Francisco.
-    Find and analyze instagram profile of the Rock.
+    Find and analyze the Instagram profile of The Rock.
     ```

 #### VS Code